merivale/victor/README.md

     -> "She is going to France."  -- e.g. next month
 ```

-Either way, this is what we might call the *basic* use of `"be going to"`; it simply arises from the `Do "go" Ongoing` verablity, and encodes the idea of going in the literal sense of moving from one place to another.
+Either way, this is what we might call the *basic* use of `"be going to"`; it simply arises from the `Do "go" Ongoing` verbality, and encodes the idea of going in the literal sense of moving from one place to another.
 Notice that neither of these messages can include any specification of the time at which she arrives. `"She is going to France tomorrow"` only has a `PREORDAINED` interpretation, and `"tomorrow"` here serves to encode the time at which she laves, not the time at which she gets there.
 Thus, while the idea of going somewhere naturally invites thoughts of a later arrival, the verbality itself cannot support any specification of that later time.

 These two messages do not contain any displacer.
 The `"be going to"`, in both cases, is coming directly from the nucleus.
 It is when this phrase is introduced by a displacer that things start to get interesting.
 Consider the following sentence: